Keratoconus is a progressive eye disease that weakens the cornea and changes its structure — leading to vision problems and even vision loss.

 Schedule an appointment with an eye doctor for a comprehensive eye exam, and to discuss any questions you may have about treating your keratoconus.

-If you have been diagnosed with keratoconus, speak with your doctor for more information on how cross linking can help you.
+If you have been diagnosed with keratoconus, speak with your doctor for more information on how corneal cross linking (CXL) can help you.

 8 FAQs on Contact Lenses for Keratoconus »